yuretzius/ProjectEuler0009/README.md

 $m + n = 5$, $km = 100$, leadning to $k = 25$, $m = 4$, and $n = 1$, the only possible solution.

 The code is designed to look for solutions for much larger arbitrary perimeters.
 It was an excuse to work more on the prime factorization functions.
+There are detailed comments in the code itself.
+C++ version mostly tries to emulate the python version, using C++ vectors instead of numpy arrays and python lists.